Rodney Orr: Photo scandal

-In 2001, Orr gained attention again after the death of Dale Earnhardt when his autopsy photos as well as those of Bonnett and pop star Lisa Lopes were displayed on the internet.
-Earnhardt's widow Teresa testified before Congress to ensure Earnhardt's autopsy photos would not be published in a similar fashion.
+In 2001, after the death of Dale Earnhardt, photos from Orr's autopsy as well as those of Bonnett were displayed on the internet.
+Earnhardt's widow Teresa testified before Congress to ensure that Earnhardt's autopsy photos would not be published in a similar fashion.
 Orr's father sued the owner of the website which had published the photos of his son, stating a claim for outrageous publication of a public record.

 Motorsports career results

 NASCAR

 (key) (Bold - pole position awarded by qualifying time Italics - pole position earned by points standings or practice time * – most laps led.)